krishnan-mani/ecs-for-us/README.md

 ===

 - Create a container for a (simple) API
-- Create an ECS cluster
+- Create an ECS cluster with application load balancer
 - Deploy the API to ECS
-- Configure a load balancer, send traffic to the API
 - Scale the API up
 - Make a change, and deploy a new version